 Each bar has a nut butter base—peanut, almond or cashew—with added protein, fiber, agave nectar and either fruit or organic fair-trade dark chocolate.
 We chose the ingredients to provide the same complete nutrition that we recommend for all meals:

-Not only do nuts help reduce the risks of heart disease, diabetes and weight gain, they have been shown to actually increase longevity.
+Not only do nuts contain healthy fats, they have been shown to actually increase longevity.
 Take a look at our blog entry explaining how UCLA researches have found that regular consumption of nuts is associated with a two-year average increase in lifespan.